-- Compact and directional antennas, signature control, imaging and sensing, beam steering, frequency selective wallpaper, electronic tagging, and energy harvesting are just a few of the application areas that benefit from our research.
+- Compact and directional antennas, signature control, imaging and sensing, 'passive' super-scatters, beam steering, frequency selective wallpaper, electronic tagging, and energy harvesting are just a few of the application areas that benefit from our research.

 The term ‘metamaterial’ was originally coined at the turn of the 21st century, and the earliest studies were conceived in the microwave domain, with arrays of small and closely spaced resonant elements embedded in a dielectric host.
 Since then the concept has focussed on both 2D (metasurface) as well as 3D-crystal (metamaterial) implementations.
 The precise shape, geometry, size, orientation and arrangement of a metamaterial’s building blocks (termed ‘meta-atoms’) defines its electromagnetic response.
 This is comparable to the way electron transitions and vibration modes contribute to the characteristic response of conventional materials.